 Table 4.7 contains the validation of the number of simulated benefit recipients and taxes/social security contributions payers.
 The validation of the number of recipients of family allowance and its supplements is hampered due to the fact that the EUROMOD output in this case is on a family level and most official statistics concerning family benefits reflect the number of children.
 The only external statistics concerning family benefits expressed in number of families eligible are those about families claiming family allowance and supplement due to childcare leave.
-The number of recipients of main family allowance is undersimulated by the model.
-For 2015, the model simulates that 996 thousands of families were eligible to family allowance.
-This number accounts for 95% of the families reported in official statistics.
-To make external statistics on the number of children eligible to family allowance supplements comparable with EUROMOD results, the simulated numbers were recalculated so as they could finally be expressed in the numbers of children eligible to those benefits.
-Recalculated simulation results together with relevant external statistics are included in an additional table (Table 4.7).
-For year 2015 the simulated number of children born in families with the right to a supplement for child birth is 24% below the target official number.
-The number of children in families claiming a supplement for the education of a disabled child is undersimulated with a ratio of 54% for the income reference year 2015.
-The simulations of numbers of children in families with the right to supplements: for starting school year, for large families, for lone parents have respective ratios equal to 61%, 37% and 78% of external data for the income reference year 2015.
-The simulated number of child birth allowance is undersimulated with a ratio of 78% in 2015.
+The number of recipients of main family allowance is over simulated by the model.
+For 2016, the model simulates that 1343 thousands of families were eligible to family allowance.
+This number accounts for 114% of the families reported in official statistics.

 Aggregated amounts of simulated family benefits in Table 4.8 are consistent with simulated numbers of recipients.
 This shows that eligibility identification is the main problem in case of family benefits simulation.
-Simulated values of family allowance range between 87% to 110% of relevant administrative data, while ratios of simulated values of supplement for child birth vary from 64% to 75%.
-Aggregated values of the supplement for starting the school year are lower from benchmark statistics by 3% to 25%.
-Simulated values of the supplement for large families accounts for 83% to 105% of external statistics, while the supplement for lone parents ranges between 58% to 71% of the benchmark data.
-The simulated aggregated amount of child birth allowance is oversimulated by 13% the external statistics in 2015 and by 1% in 2016.
+Simulated values of family allowance range between 108% to 111% of relevant administrative data, while ratios of simulated values of supplement for child birth vary from 100% to 102%.
+Aggregated values of the supplement for starting the school year are different from benchmark statistics by 3% to 4%.
+Simulated values of the supplement for large families accounts for 106% to 112% of external statistics, while the supplement for lone parents ranges between 72% to 77% of the benchmark data.
+The simulated aggregated amount of child birth allowance is over simulated by 6% the external statistics in 2016 and by 8% in 2017.

 Identification of recipients of the nursing benefit also proved challenging.
-The simulated number of nursing benefit recipients in 2015 and 2016 is 24% below the benchmark value.
-This appears as a substantial undersimulation, but it is worth stressing that when using EU-SILC it is impossible to track for the age at which an individual became disabled.
+The simulated number of nursing benefit recipients in 2016 and 2017 is 50% below the benchmark value.
+This appears as a substantial under simulation, but it is worth stressing that when using EU-SILC it is impossible to track for the age at which an individual became disabled.
 It is an important condition since according to the criteria for claiming the nursing benefit individuals above 16 years old with a moderate degree of disability can claim the benefit if their disability started before reaching the age of 21.
 This factor is being controlled in the simulation of the nursing benefit by the condition that an individual with a moderate degree of disability is granted the benefit if he declared take-up of the benefit in the national SILC data.
 However, there are no individuals fitting this condition in the EUROMOD dataset.
 It seems that the simulation of the nursing benefit lacks a substantial group of nursing benefit recipients.

-The number of nursing allowance recipients simulated for income reference year 2015 is slightly oversimulated with ratio of 104% of the number reported in official statistics.
-The ratio for 2016 is 99%.
-The slight oversimulation of number of nursing allowance recipients in 2015 might be explained by the fact that this allowance is partially simulated based on the declaration of take-up in the data.
+The number of nursing allowance recipients simulated for income reference year 2016 is over simulated with ratio of 123% of the number reported in official statistics.
+The ratio for 2017 is 117%.
+The over simulation of number of nursing allowance recipients in 2016 might be explained by the fact that this allowance is partially simulated based on the declaration of takeup in the data.
 Changes in nursing allowance granting rules that were introduced in 2013 led to a fall in the number of nursing allowance recipients in 2014.
-The accuracy of the simulation has greatly improves since last year's report, as the effect of these reforms is increasingly reflected in the simulated data.